pytgion/pytgion/README.md

 - 👀 I’m interested in Data Science and Linux.
 - 🌱 I’m currently learning C, pytgon and SQL.
 - 💞️ I’m looking to collaborate on self-taught developers
-- 📫 You can reach me pytgion@gmail.com or t.me/pytgion
+- 📫 You can reach me pytgion@gmail.com

 <!---
 pytgion/pytgion is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.